JasperFx/wolverine/docs/tutorials/mediator.md

 The `MediatorOnly` mode sharply reduces the overhead of using Wolverine you don't care about or need if Wolverine is only being used as a mediator tool.

-## Staring with Wolverine as Mediator
+## Starting with Wolverine as Mediator

 Let's jump into a sample project.
 Let's say that your system creates and tracks *Items* of some sort.
 One of the API requirements is to expose an HTTP